AliceO2Group/analysis-framework/docs/hyperloop/operatordocumentation.md

 ## <a name="runlists"></a>DPG Runlists

-* The <a href="https://alimonitor.cern.ch/hyperloop/runlists" target="_blank">**DPG Runlists**</a> page is dedicated to the DPG experts and displays all the DPG runlists created for the datasets.
+* The [**DPG Runlists**](https://alimonitor.cern.ch/hyperloop/runlists) page is dedicated to the DPG experts and displays all the DPG runlists created for the datasets.
 The DPG expert can add, edit or remove a runlist.

  <div align="center">
     <img src="../images/DPGrunlists.png" width="100%">
   </div>

 * Clicking on the the `📝` button will lead to the edit view, where the DPG expert can change the list of runs.

  <div align="center">
     <img src="../images/editRunlist.png" width="70%">
   </div>

 * DPG experts can create a new runlist by clicking the **+Add runlist** button.
 In order to create the list of runs, the correct data type, anchor, tag and production must be selected.

  <div align="center">
     <img src="../images/addRunlist.png" width="70%">
   </div>